saklis/CommsNet/README.md

 Requirement for method declaration are following:
 - Must return Task or Task<>.
-- Must have 1 or 2 parameters:
+- Must have 1 or more parameters:
-1. First parameter is a parameter used for transferring data.
-This parameter can be omitted if method don’t require any data to be transferred.
+1. One or more parameters that are data passed to the remotelly called procedure.
+Those parameters can be omited completly, if no data is required.
-2. Second parameter must be CommsNet.Structures.Transmission transmission = null.
+2. Last (or only) parameter must be CommsNet.Structures.Transmission transmission = null.

 For example, correct declaration can look like this:
 ```cs